Is Tarifa one of the best kitesurfing destinations in Europe?

 Looking at Tarifa is like looking at a crossroads: two seas, two continents and two completely different cultures, ready to be explored by all kinds of adventurers.

 Located on one of the most southern points of the whole Europe, exactly where the “Old Continent” touches Africa and the Mediterranean meets the wild waters of the Atlantic Ocean.
-On a pretty clear day, you can actually see the northern coast of Africa, Morocco.
+On a clear day, you can actually see the northern coast of Morocco and Africa.
 It’s only about 15km away.

 This small town of Tarifa has became one of the most popular meeting points for kite-lovers.